 Thank you for your interest in volunteering at the Humane Society of Northeast Georgia (HSNEGA).
-A non-profit organization, HSNEGA has a small staff and relies heavily on our team of volunteers who play a vital role in caring for and finding homes for an average 8,000+ pets annually.
+As a non-profit organization, HSNEGA has a small staff and relies heavily on our team of volunteers who play a vital role in caring for and finding homes for an average of 2,000+ pets annually.
 We couldn’t achieve these numbers without our compassionate, dedicated, long-term volunteers.

 We provide training for all volunteer positions, so no prior experience is required.
 Whether nursing a baby kitten, greeting guests to our Adoption Center, or helping to make an event successful, you can be a part of the LIFE SAVING work we do.